osm-search/Nominatim/docs/admin/Import-and-Update.md

     ./utils/specialphrases.php --wiki-import > specialphrases.sql
     psql -d nominatim -f specialphrases.sql

 Note that this command downloads the phrases from the wiki link above.
+You need internet access for the step.

 ## Installing Tiger housenumber data for the US